 To request an in-class or departmental workshop, please complete the Workshop Request Form.

 The Library offers dedicated assistance to English-as-an-Additional Language (EAL) students.
 If English isn't your first language and you are a student in a degree program, you can access the Library's EAL programs and services.

 The Library has reserved a quiet room for writers to work independently on their writing projects.
 All students, visiting scholars, faculty, and staff can book a writing desk for 1- 4 hours with no daily limit.
 Room 133 is available Monday to Friday from 10:00am to 10:00pm with specific times reserved for faculty and staff only.
 Reserve your desk online.

 Dissertation Boot Camp is a one-week program designed to help students develop effective writing skills and habits to help them finish their graduate theses in a timely manner.

 Brain Food is a series of workshops which teach graduate students effective ways to approach their research, writing, and data analysis.

 The Faculty Writing Retreat is offered each summer; this week-long retreat is designed for University of Guelph faculty working on scholarly writing projects such as books, book chapters, and journal articles.

-Writers Workshop is a free two-day series of writing workshops which provide opportunities to learn about topics ranging from social media, creative fiction and non-fiction, academic writing, and publishing.
+Writers Workshop is one day of free, interactive workshops, open to the public, which provide opportunities to learn about topics ranging from creative fiction and non-fiction, academic writing, social media, therapeutic writing, self-editing, and publishing.